rbsexton/sockpuppet/HighPerformanceForth.md

 ## Applicability to other languages

 The techniques described here apply equally well to other languages.
-The only requirements are a task loop and tasks with a wake/sleep control.
+The requirements are a task loop and tasks with a wake/sleep control.
 See Appendix A for an example.

 ## The Supervisor / Client model

 An effective way to meet latency requirements is to divide interrupt processing into a traditional top half / bottom half arrangement.
 The top half (and interrupt handler) responds to events and schedules/wakes processing by the bottom half.
 Interrupt handlers with a short activity period are less likely to preempt or delay other handlers.

 ## Dealing with race conditions